A three-tiered 19th Century petticoat fanning outwards, with blurry, curved lines sweeping across the image.

 rhythm wRites is an immersive exhibition orchestrated by Bigambul artist Leah King-Smith, exploring simultaneity, interconnectivity, rhythm, ethereality, spatiality and sound.
 Rooted in a decolonising framework, the exhibition features new work produced in collaboration with leading First Nations practitioners from the fields of visual art, music and creative writing: Robert Andrew (Yawuru), Nici Cumpston (Barkindji), Keely Eggmolesse (Gubbi Gubbi and Gooreng Gooreng) and Ellen van Neerven (Mununjali Yugambeh).
 Audio-visual installations drawing on First Nations experiences, histories, and intergenerational connectivity weave through the galleries alongside select works from King-Smith’s recent practice.

-Through her multidimensional photographic layering technique, Leah King-Smith explores interdimensional portals, seeking to evoke dream states that promote contemplative reverie.
+Through her multidimensional photographic layering technique, Leah King-Smith (she/her) explores interdimensional portals, seeking to evoke dream states that promote contemplative reverie.
 Having completed a Master of Arts by research at QUT in 2001 and a PhD in visual arts in 2006, King-Smith is currently Lecturer and Academic Lead (Indigenous) in Learning and Teaching in QUT’s School of Creative Arts.
 Her work is held in many public and private collections in Australia and internationally, including the National Gallery of Australia, National Gallery of Victoria, Art Gallery of New South Wales, and Queensland Art Gallery/Gallery of Modern Art.

 Queensland Government logo